jlarobello/Jsh/README.md

 cd /vagrant/JavaShell
 ```
 ## Build and Run
 Before building, cd into the JavaShell directory.
-After, run the following command to build and run the shell
+Then run the following command to build and run the shell
 ```
 make run
 ```